 $SPLUNK_HOME/etc/master-apps.
 You then tell the master to distribute the files in that directory to the peer nodes.
 The set of configuration files common to all peers, which is managed from the master and distributed to the peers in a single operation, is known as the configuration bundle.

 Your use of this distribution method is not limited to

 transforms.conf.
 You can use the same method to distribute any identical configuration files to all peers.
 For example, if all your peers are able to share a single set of inputs, you can use this method to distribute a common

 inputs.conf file to all peers.

-For details of how to edit and update configurations across all the peers, read the topic "Update common peer configurations".
+For detailed information on using the configuration bundle method to distribute configurations across all peers, read the topic "Update common peer configurations".

-Note: Although it's possible to distribute common peer configuration files using some different distribution method, it's not recommended.
-When you distribute via the master node, as described in "Update common peer configurations", the master orchestrates the distribution to ensure that all peers use the same set of configuration files, including the same set of clustered indexes.
-If you use another distribution method, you must particularly ensure that settings for any new clustered indexes are successfully distributed to all peers, and that all the peers have been restarted, before you start sending data to the new indexes.
+Note: Although it's possible to distribute updates using some different distribution method, it's not recommended.
+When you distribute updates via the configuration bundle method, the master orchestrates the distribution to ensure that all peers use the same set of configurations, including the same set of clustered indexes.
+If you use another distribution method, you must particularly make sure that settings for any new clustered indexes are successfully distributed to all peers, and that all the peers have been reloaded, before you start sending data to the new indexes.

 Manage configurations on a peer-by-peer basis

 You might need to handle some configurations on a peer-by-peer basis.
 For most purposes, however, it's better to use the same configurations across all peers, so that the peers are interchangeable.